nworbmot/armstrong-admirable-speech/README.md

 Charles Darwin called the speech [admirable](https://www.darwinproject.ac.uk/letter/DCP-LETT-4293.xml).

-The speech was given on to the 33rd meeting of the [British Association for the Advancement of Science](https://en.wikipedia.org/wiki/British_Science_Association), held at Newcastle-upon-Tyne.
+The speech was given on to the 33rd meeting of the [British Association for the Advancement of Science](https://en.wikipedia.org/wiki/British_Science_Association), held at Newcastle-upon-Tyne in August and September 1863.

 A scan of the original text of the speech from the Report of the 33rd Meeting of the British Association for the Advancement of Science, held at Newcastle-upon-Tyne, pages li-lxiv, is available on the [internet archive](https://archive.org/details/reportofbritisha64brit/page/n53/mode/2up).

 [14-page PDF of the scan](armstrong-speech-1863.pdf).

 The internet archive provides a text parsed from the scan using Optical Character Recognition (OCR).
+This is the file `armstrong-speech-1863.txt`.

-I have corrected the OCR mistakes in the text below.
-Text files are on [GitHub](https://github.com/nworbmot/armstrong-admirable-speech).
+In this repository, I have corrected the OCR mistakes in the file `armstrong-speech-1863-corrected.txt`.

+There is an HTML version here: [William Armstrong's Admirable Speech](https://nworbmot.org/armstrong.html).

 A reanactment of the speech in 2013 in Newcastle was filmed and can be downloaded from [Vimeo](https://vimeo.com/75975295).